mgualti/GeomPickPlace/README.md

 ## Running on a Real Robot

 The Robot/ folder is a ROS node for running this on a UR5.
-Please keep in mind that this is messy, unmaintained research code and should be used with caution!
-Also, some parameters are hardware-specific: it is not guaranteed to work on all UR5 models.
+This depends on the UR ROS driver (https://github.com/UniversalRobots/Universal_Robots_ROS_Driver).
+Use this experimental code with caution as it has been tested with only one robot arm.
+Start with low speeds and low acceleration (/Robot/scripts/robot/arm.py).
+Much of the code has been adapted from the Simulation folder.
+Copy Simulation/tensorflow/models to Robot/tensorflow/models.
+(Except, for bottles, set addSensorNoise=True in generate_segmentations_bottles.py and retrain BoNet with simulated sensor noise.
+For blocks, use the BoNet model trained for packing.)

+Our experimental results, along with Amazon links for most test objects, are in the /Robot/notes folder.

 ## Review